nilanjenator/my-app/README.md

 # my-app
-This is a sample java code for creating ci ct pipelines.
+This is a sample java code for creating CI CT (Continuous Integration / Continuous Testing) pipelines.

 There is an App.java file which takes any string as input and reverses that string. maven is used for compiling, testing the code.

 # Steps to Build:
 mvn compile